syncfusion-content/fileformat-docs/File-Formats/DocIO/Conversion.md

  {% endtabs %}

 N> 1.
-Word to PDF conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, Xamarin, Azure Web Service, Azure APP Service, ASP.NET Core and Universal Windows applications.
+Word to PDF conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, Xamarin and Universal Windows applications.
 N> 2.
 Creating an instance of `ChartToImageConverter` class is mandatory to convert the charts present in the Word document to PDF.
 Otherwise, the charts are not preserved in the converted PDF.
 N> 3. `ChartToImageConverter` is supported from .NET Framework 4.0 onwards.
 N> 4.
 Total number of pages in the converted PDF may vary based on unsupported elements in the input Word document.